-Complete Indicator Profile of Poverty - All Persons At Or Above Poverty Threshold (HA2020 Leading Health Indicator: 24)
+Complete Health Indicator Report of Poverty - All Persons At Or Above Poverty Threshold (HA2020 Leading Health Indicator: 24)

 NumeratorEstimated number of persons whose income is at or above the federal poverty thresholds (125% for Alaskans and 100% for U.S. comparison) as defined by the U.S. Bureau of the Census.